Ita Fort: History

 In the year 1941, the political officer of former Balipara frontier tract, Mr. D.N.
 Das, in an article published in the Journal of Assam Research Society, claimed the fort to be the capital of Ramachandra/Mayamatta Mayapur.
 But, from the assamese chronicle Adi Charita (which is itself dubious), it is known that Ramachandra had his capital in Pratappura, due to which, he was known as Pratappuriya.
 Pratappura has been identified to be located near Biswanath.
 The Pratapgarh ruins may have formed the eastern borders of the kingdom as evident from the Uma-tumani island (near Biswanath) stone inscription which mentions the ruler as Pratapuradhikari.
-Further, it is also known that Ramachandra/Pratapuriya's son Arimatta had his kingdom in present day Kamrup, Darrang and Sonitpur districts with capital at Baidargarh (Betna) and annexed the Kamata kingdom by killing the Kamateswar Phengua.
+Further, it is also known that Ramachandra/Pratapuriya's son Arimatta or Sansanka had his kingdom in present day Kamrup, Darrang and Sonitpur districts with capital at Baidargarh (Betna) and annexed the Kamata kingdom by killing the Kamateswar Phengua.
 These might point that the Ita fort had nothing to do with Arimatta line of kings.